falehomar/llama.cpp/jvm/impl-foreign/README.md

    - NUMA optimization ✓
    - System information and capabilities ✓

-2. **Model Management** (Planned)
+2. **Model Management** (Completed)
-   - Loading and managing models
+   - Loading and managing models ✓
-   - Model information and metadata
+   - Model information and metadata ✓
-   - Tokenization and vocabulary
+   - Tokenization and vocabulary ✓

 3. **Context Management** (Planned)
    - Creating and managing contexts for inference